Skip to main content

 Property controllers are fielding more vendor pitches for "AI-powered CAM reconciliation" than ever.
 Some of these tools are genuinely useful.
 Others are dangerous.
 The difference comes down to one question: is the AI doing extraction or calculation?

-This article maps out where AI adds real value in the CAM workflow, where it creates risk, and how to structure a system that uses each tool for what it does well.
+This article maps out where AI adds real value in the CAM workflow, where it creates risk, and how to build a system that uses each tool for what it does well.

 Where AI Adds Real Value